mjarrettjohnson/UTS-Software_Development_Project-Redbook/README.md

 # UTS Journal App

-A Journal Application built using Express, MongoDB, React & Redux.
+A Journal Application built using Express, MongoDB, React & Redux as part of the UTS Course Software Development Project.

+This Application was build with the following team members

+- Fadila Fadina
+- Mohamad Kalache
+- Samantha Go
+- Xi Zhong